seailz/PaLM-4J/README.md

 # PaLM-4J
 ✨ Java library for [Google's PaLM API](https://developers.generativeai.google/).
 This simplifies the use of the REST API!

+## Adding PaLM-4J to your project
+I'm currently using Jitpack for releases, so please see [this page](https://jitpack.io/#seailz/palm-4j/v.1.0.0) for intstructions on how to add PaLM-4J using your build system.

 ## Documentation
 Here's a quick guide on how to get started: